vadivambalm37-cyber/FUTURE_ML_02/README.md

 •	Use slicers to explore churn patterns
 ________________________________________
 Conclusion
-This project demonstrates how Machine Learning and Data Analytics can help businesses proactively identify customer churn, understand key churn drivers, and take data-driven actions to improve customer retention.
+This project demonstrates how Machine Learning and Data Analytics can help businesses proactively identify customer churn, understand key churn drivers, and take data-driven actions to improve customer retention